rstraub/rstraub.github.io/_posts/2022-09-13-why-use-tdd.md

 Why?
 Think back to the goal of TDD: *clean code that works.*

 For your team members, this means maintainable, well-documented code that is a pleasure to work with.
 You respect your stakeholders since you write just enough code to achieve the result they are interested in.
 It also enables you to maintain a sustainable pace of feature delivery by keeping technical debt in check.
 Finally, your users will enjoy a stable, well-crafted product with fewer defects.

+## "But I Get Those Effects With Test-After Too" ☝️

+Critics might look at these effects and say they get those with regular, after-the-fact testing too.
+To those people, I say: you're right... and wrong!

+You will experience some of these benefits, but only to a certain degree. **The crucial difference between TDD and test-after is that it pulls the moment at which these benefits occur forward**.
+It becomes part of moving towards your solution.

+With TDD, you don't code up the solution, followed by a test, and only then start generating feedback.
+You'll get the benefits starting with the first line of production code and continue experiencing them every step along the way.

+However, this topic deserves a post on its own, so stay tuned for that!

 ## Summary 📝